INTERVIEW BY MARKO SYRJÄLÄ

 OZZMOSIS was released in 1995.
 The album was a big success, but soon after, the whole band was replaced with all new members.
 What happened back then?

 Deen Castronovo: Yeah, no more tours.
 That’s it.
 Yeah.
 And I ended up doing the South American leg of the tour.
 And before that, I had done Geezer solo record, G/Z/R. And I was told that Sharon wasn’t really happy that Geezer and I had done an album.
 We needed to be loyal to Ozzy.
 So, I got canned first.
 And then Geezer got canned.
-And freaking Zakk got canned, ‘till they brought each of these new guys Mike Borden and Joe Holmes, and was it Trujillo playing bass?
+And freaking Zakk got canned, ‘till they brought these new guys Mike Borden and Joe Holmes, and was Trujillo playing bass?
 I think it was Robert Trujillo at the time.
 So, they ended up doing that.
-I was so depressed, and I was so bummed; I mean, to get to play with Ozzy was like the pinnacle.
+I was so depressed and bummed; I mean, getting to play with Ozzy was like the pinnacle.
 You couldn’t get any higher than Ozzy.
 You know what I mean?

 Did you ever discuss with Ozzy why he decided to let you go?
 I mean, there must have been more reasons but playing on the G/Z/R album?